skip to content

 Article

 As long as eligible assets are acquired and in use before your fiscal year end, you can claim capital cost allowance (CCA) to reduce your business's income in this fiscal year.
-You should know that certain temporary measures allow for the full write-off or enhanced first-year CCA on eligible property that is acquired and available for use before the end of December 2023.
+The benefit of timing your depreciable asset acquisitions is greater due to the temporary measures that allow for the full write-off or enhanced first-year CCA on eligible property.

 The 2024 Federal Budget announced immediate expensing for new additions of property in respect of patents or the rights to use patented information for a limited or unlimited period (class 44), data network infrastructure equipment and related systems software (class 46), and general-purpose electronic, data-processing equipment, and systems software (class 50).
 This treatment is available when the property is acquired on or after April 16, 2024, and becomes available for use before Jan.
 1, 2027.
 This measure would provide a 100% first-year deduction and would be available only for the year in which the property becomes available for use.